nextend/wp-ob-plugins-themes/README.md

 ### ProPhoto 6 https://www.prophoto.com/

-It starts output buffering in the themes's functions.php thread with callaback.
+It starts output buffering in the themes's functions.php thread with callback.

 Closes the output buffer on the ```pp_end_html``` action